sgaliamov/scurry/readme.md

    git rebase master
    ```
 1. Push all changes to remote.
-1. Create PR from release branch to *master*.
+1. Create PR from the release branch to *master*.
 Make sure that all checks pass.
 1. Increment version in [appveyor.yml](./appveyor.yml) and push again.
-It will trigger unnecessary build in [AppVeyor](https://ci.appveyor.com/project/sgaliamov/scurry), cancel and delete it.
-1. Set *Next build number* to *0* in [Settings](https://ci.appveyor.com/project/sgaliamov/scurry/settings)
+1. Set *Next build number* to *0* in [AppVeyor](https://ci.appveyor.com/project/sgaliamov/scurry/settings)
 1. Squash and merge RP.
-1. AppVeyor will publish nuget package.
+1. [AppVeyor](https://ci.appveyor.com/project/sgaliamov/scurry/deployments) will publish nuget package.
-1. Set version tag for the merge commit.
+1. Remove redundant builds from [AppVeyor](https://ci.appveyor.com/project/sgaliamov/scurry/history).
-1. Push *master*. *Note*: it will not trigger CI/CD because of *skip_tags: true* setting.
+1. Set version tag for the merge commit and push it to *origin/master*. *Note*: it will not trigger CI/CD because of *skip_tags: true* setting.
 1. Add release notes at https://github.com/sgaliamov/scurry/releases and publish the release.

 ### To do